 What are Church Records?

 Parish records also include records that record other events that are not related to the sacraments of the Catholic church.
-These other records include fraternal order books, church censuses, account books, and local history documents.
+These other administrative records include fraternal order books, church censuses, account books, and local history documents.
 While not used as often as sacramental records in family history research, they can often be a valuable source of additional information.

 "Seven Sacraments Altarpiece," Triptych (right panel), Rogier van der Weyden, 1445-1450.